+Mexican projects:

-- Mexican projects: - o Ixtaca The Company has initiated an expanded 2012 exploration drilling program. - o El Cobre The Company plans a 5,000-meter exploration drill program in 2012. - Others advancing a regional pipeline of projects along trends identified from the Company's extensive past exploration programs. - Nevada, USA projects: - Willow a first stage drill program is planned in 2012 to test both a high sulphidation epithermal gold target and a porphyry copper-gold target. - o Paradise East further target definition work for a possible 2012 drill program. - BP geophysical and geochemical exploration program in 2012 to define targets for drilling. - Canadian projects: - Merit drilling is expected in 2012.
+- Ixtaca The Company has initiated an expanded 2012 exploration drilling program. - El Cobre -The Company has planned a 5,000-meter exploration drill program in 2012. - Others The Company is advancing a regional pipeline of projects along trends identified from the Company's extensive past exploration programs.

+Nevada, USA projects:

+- Willow a first stage drill program is planned in 2012 to test both a high sulphidation epithermal gold target and a porphyry copper-gold target.
+This will depend on availability of personnel and budgets. - Paradise East further target definition work for a possible 2012 drill program. - BP geophysical and geochemical exploration program in 2012 to define targets for drilling.

+Canadian projects:

+Merit - drilling is expected in 2012.